 The Scout looks at the best targets per position and price in Fantasy Premier League for managers playing their Wildcards.

-Son's 19 shots, 10 shots in the box and nine chances created are all more than any team-mate.
+Furthermore, Antonio’s 27 shots, 23 shots in the box and 10 shots on target are all more than any other forward.

 Part 1: Ramsdale can be go-to goalkeeper

 Part 3: Alexander-Arnold a must-have when fit

 Part 8: Lukaku fixtures too good to ignore

 Remember, the Gameweek 8 deadline is at 11:00 BST on Saturday 16 October.